 In determining the long-term expected rate of return, CalPERS took into account both short-term and long-term market return expectations, as well as the expected pension fund cash flows.
-Using historical returns of all the funds' asset classes, expected compound returns were calculated over the short-term (first ten years) and the long-term (11-60 years) using a building-block approach.
-Using the expected nominal returns for both short-term and long-term, the present value of benefits was calculated for each fund.
-The expected rate of return was set by calculating the single equivalent expected return that arrived at the same present value of benefits for cash flows as the one calculated using both short-term and long-term returns.
-The expected rate of return was then set equivalent to the single equivalent rate calculated above and rounded down to the nearest one quarter of one percent.
+Projected returns for all asset classes are estimated and, combined with risk estimates, are used to project compound (geometric) returns over the long term.
+The discount rate used to discount liabilities was informed by the long-term projected portfolio return.
 The target asset allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table: